 Does your GPA include any dual enrollment classes taken in high school?
 We look at the institutional-level GPA—or anything after high school, so make sure you calculate your GPA based only on institutional work post-high school.
 However, we do have a hard cut-off, so if your institutional GPA is less than 3.6, you would be ineligible.

 While we do prefer faculty, it is to your advantage to ask for a letter of recommendation from an instructor who can best speak to your academic abilities and work ethic—and that may be a staff member or graduate student.

-For example, if you apply by the fall deadline, you would hear about Honors acceptance before classes begin in January.
-In this case, you would be advised and placed into Honors College classes for the spring semester.
+For example, if you apply by the December 1 deadline, you would hear about honors acceptance before classes begin in January.
+In this case, you would be advised and placed into honors classes for the spring semester.

-No, you are not required to live in Honors housing.
+No, you are not required to live in honors housing.
 It is also difficult to get into honors housing in the semester immediately following your acceptance.
-However, you are welcome to apply for Honors housing options in future semesters.
+However, you are welcome to apply for honors housing options in future semesters.